YipengHu/MPHY0043/docs/dev_tools.md

 Anaconda can be used on Linux (inc. on ChromeOS), Windows and MacOS.
 Please follow the [official installation instructions](https://docs.anaconda.com/anaconda/install/) for individual machines.

 ### Create a conda environment
 After installing Anaconda, one needs to set up the environment with additional libraries.
-The simplest way to install the useful packages is to use the Anaconda Prompt, by creating a new `mphy0043` environment:
+The simplest way to install the useful packages is to use the Anaconda Prompt, by creating a new `mphy0043` environmen:
 ```bash
 conda create --name mphy0043 tensorflow pytorch torchvision notebook matplotlib
 ```